 - have an alternative plan

 - the feedback you receive might not always be helpful and awards may seem arbitrary but sometimes the feedback is very good and you can use it to improve future applications

 - other people might be willing to share their applications and feedback – you can learn lots from this, including the preferred style of each funder – it’s really ok to just ask!

 - get help: mentors in your department and elsewhere, your peers, LSE Research Division and LSE Careers provide excellent support, make good use of them all

 As a reviewer of proposals, Linda encourages you to think of the reviewer’s position and to make it easy for the specialist reader to promote your application with their colleagues from other disciplines who are also on the committee.
 You can make their job easier by showing understanding of the position of your work in the field and its relevance to wider topics.
 Imagine a reader responding with ‘So what?’ and argue more strongly why your proposal deserves funding.

 Waiting for success

-Joseph recounted the modern day saga of his quest for success and was very honest about the difficulties involved in applying, particularly the long time frame and he described ways to keep yourself going during the long process.
-A number of part-time teaching roles in different departments and with LSE100 helped as well as some research assistant work and work outside the university too.
-Having one or two good publications helps as it shows you can publish in high quality journals (this is more important than quantity) and having some teaching experience was also valued by funders in Joseph’s experience.
+Joseph recounts the modern day saga of his quest for success and is very honest about the difficulties involved in applying, particularly the long time frame and he describes ways to keep yourself going during the long waiting process.
+A number of part-time teaching roles in different departments and with LSE100 helped, as well as some research assistant work and work outside the university too.
+Having one or two good publications helps as it shows you can publish in high quality journals (this is more important than quantity) and having some teaching experience was also valued by the funders in Joseph’s experience.

 Jana showed how her many grants over seven years had built a successful career and a strong research narrative.
 She now has a substantial list of publications, impact and public engagement and has managed to shift her research specialism over time.
 This is a great foundation for an academic career and she has been recruited to a permanent post at the University of Greenwich.